20 Famous Landmarks in South Carolina to Visit

 For reasons that are unclear, her neighbors soon followed suit.
 One story claims that the pastel facade was some kind of colorful GPS created to help drunk sailors find their way home.
 No matter why the colorful houses came about, visiting this Charleston landmark to take some photos is a must.

-☂️ See Rainbow Row on a tour
+☂️ Experience Rainbow Row with a tour

 Reconstruction Era National Historical Park